JustinTArthur/vsfieldkit/docs/scan_interlaced_deep_dive.rst

 --------------------------------------------------
 It's the only way to transport high-frame-rate material to the home.
-Modern digital theatre systems are now capable of receiving 48 progressive fps content, but home entertainment systems don't have a way to take in progressive 48 fps, 50 fps, or 60 fps material.
+Modern digital theatre systems are now capable of receiving 48 progressive fps content, but home entertainment systems don't have a standard way to take in progressive 48 fps, 50 fps, or 60 fps material from the studio.
 If you wish to convey smooth motion of events that were captured or rendered in high speed, you can still do one of these at 50 or :math:`\frac{60000}{1001}` interlaced fields per second:

 * Put it on a DVD as 480i or 576i
 * Put it on a Blu-ray as 480i, 576i, or 1080i